Involute gear: Pressure angle

 While any pressure angle can be manufactured, the most common stock gears have a 20° pressure angle, with 14½° and 25° pressure angle gears being much less common.
 Increasing the pressure angle increases the width of the base of the gear tooth, leading to greater strength and load carrying capacity.
 Decreasing the pressure angle provides lower backlash, smoother operation and less sensitivity to manufacturing errors.

 Types of involute gears

 Most common stock gears are spur gears with straight teeth.
 Most gears used in higher-strength applications are helical involute gears where the spirals of the teeth are of different handedness, and the gears rotate in opposite directions.
 Studies have also been performed on gears having teeth with a non-involute curve profile.

-Helical involute gears are typically only used in limited situations where the spirals of the teeth are of the same handedness, the spirals of the two involutes are of different handedness, and the line of action is the external tangents to the base circles (analogous to a normal belt drive, whereas normal gears are analogous to a crossed-belt drive), and the gears rotate in the same direction, such as can be used in limited-slip differentials because of their low efficiencies, and in locking differentials when the efficiencies are less than zero.
+Only used in limited situations are gears where they can rotate in the same direction, and the spirals of the teeth are of the same handedness.
+The line of action is the external tangent to the base circles and thus analogous to a normal belt drive, whereas normal gears are analogous to a crossed-belt drive such as can be used in limited-slip differentials because of their low efficiencies, and in locking differentials when the efficiencies are less than zero.